emmanuelnyandukagarabi/emmanuelnyandukagarabi/README.md

-# Hello everyone, I'm Emmanuel Nyandu Kagarabi
+#Hello everyone, I'm Emmanuel Nyandu Kagarabi.

-I have a  background in Mathematics and am currently pursuing my Master's in Artificial Intelligence for Science, fully funded by `Google DeepMind`, at `AIMS South Africa` -- `Stellenbosch University`.
-Find my CV [here](https://github.com/emmanuelnyandukagarabi/Curriculum-Vitae).
+I have a background in `Mathematics` and I am currently pursuing my Master's degree in `Artificial Intelligence for Science` at `AIMS South Africa` - `Stellenbosch University`.
+My studies are fully funded by Google DeepMind.
+You can find my CV [here](https://github.com/emmanuelnyandukagarabi/Curriculum-Vitae).

-My interests span the fundamental mathematics of Machine Learning, where I am deeply curious about understanding concepts in depth.
-I am also keen on Computer Vision, Reinforcement Learning, and Deep Learning, culminating in my passion for `Generative Artificial Intelligence`.
-I am particularly focused on using Diffusion Models, VAEs, and GANs to contribute to innovative solutions and the development of large models.
+My interests lie in the fundamental mathematics of Machine Learning.
+I am deeply curious about understanding concepts in depth.
+Additionally, I am interested in Computer Vision, Reinforcement Learning, and Deep Learning, with a specific focus on `Generative Artificial Intelligence`.
+I am actively involved in innovating and developing robust large-scale models by leveraging `Diffusion Models`, `VAEs`, and `GANs`.

 I am open to engaging in discussions about the role of Mathematics in AI.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/emmanuel-nyandu-kagarabi-5410a4304/), [Facebook](https://www.facebook.com/emmanuel.kagarabi), or via [Gmail](emmanuelnk@aims.ac.za) if you’d like to discuss or collaborate.
+If you would like to discuss or collaborate, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/emmanuel-nyandu-kagarabi-5410a4304/), [Facebook](https://www.facebook.com/emmanuel.kagarabi), or via [Gmail](emmanuelnk@aims.ac.za).
 Thank you!